FunkyChicken64/FrontendChallenges/README.md

 ### What I learnt

-Throughout this challenge, I gained experience creating a responsive desing by using a different layout for each device.
-I also deepened my understanding of CSS customizations.
+Throughout this challenge, I gained experience creating a dynamic pop up button.
+Starting to get familiar with animations.

 ```css
 .popup .show {